Weak measurements, non-classicality and negative probability: Pseudo-probabilities and weak values

 \section{Pseudo-probabilities and weak values}

 The idea of negative probabilities has been around quite a while \cite{Dirac42, Feynman87, Chandler92}.
-But what exactly is the physical significance of pseudo probabilities, so obtained by us, especially when they are negative?
+But what exactly is the physical significance of pseudo-probabilities, so obtained by us, especially when they are negative?
 We show that, apart from being useful theoretical constructs, they have an operational value, i.e., they can be realised in experiments as anomalous weak values.
 Conversely, the anomalous outcomes of weak measurements can be given an operator description in the language of PPs.
-With this, it becomes possible to devise tests, which are distinct from standard correlation measurements, for different manifests of non classical correlations using weak measurements.
+With this, it becomes possible to devise tests, which are distinct from standard correlation measurements, for different manifests of non-classical correlations using weak measurements.
 This is the main content of the paper.
 With weak measurements, the experimental scope for testing quantum mechanics gets widened.
 Further, using weak measurements, the violation of Boolean logic can also be observed in the quantum domain.

-The identification of weak measurements that are appropriate to study pseudo probability is quite straight forward.
+The identification of weak measurements that are appropriate to study pseudo-probability is quite straightforward.
 First, recall that the weak value of an observable $A$ on a pre-selected state $|\psi\rangle$ and a post-selected state $|\phi\rangle$ is given by \cite{Aharonov88},